RobinAmsters/ROS_workshop/README.md

 In this one-day workshop, we address some of the main topics needed for getting started with the robotic operating system.
 Following this workshop, you should have a solid grasp of the core concepts of ROS.
 You'll be able to make your own packages, and learn how to use software developed by others.
 However, this will not be a programming workshop.
 The code for the example programs will be provided in appendix for further reading.
 The focus of this workshop is more on interacting with the different parts of ROS.

-1. Introduction: a general introduction to what ROS is, what is can('t) be used for and how it compares to other similar tools.
+1. [Introduction](http://nbviewer.jupyter.org/github/robinamsters/ROS_workshop/blob/master/tutorials/0_What_is_ROS.ipynb): a general introduction to what ROS is, what it can('t) be used for and how it compares to other similar tools.
-2. [Hello world example](http://nbviewer.jupyter.org/github/robinamsters/ROS_workshop/blob/master/tutorials/1_Hello_ROS.ipynb): following the general introduction, we will dive right into how to develop software ROS by means of a  minimal working (or 'Hello world') example.
+2. [Hello ROS](http://nbviewer.jupyter.org/github/robinamsters/ROS_workshop/blob/master/tutorials/1_Hello_ROS.ipynb): following the general introduction, we will dive right into how to develop software ROS by means of a  minimal working (or 'Hello world') example.
-3. Simulation: you don't always need a robot to develop the initial version of your programs.
+3. [Gazebo and ROS](http://nbviewer.jupyter.org/github/robinamsters/ROS_workshop/blob/master/tutorials/2_Gazebo_and_ROS.ipynb): you don't always need a robot to develop the initial version of your programs.
 By using the [Gazebo physics simulator](http://gazebosim.org/), it becomes possible to simulate one or more robots in a simulated environment.
 This chapter helps you get started with Gazebo and Unified Robot Description Format (or URDF ) files.
-4. [Hands on with the Turtlebot 3](http://nbviewer.jupyter.org/github/robinamsters/ROS_workshop/blob/master/tutorials/3_Hands_on_with_TB3.ipynb): off course working with ROS is the most fun when you can run your programs on an actual robot.
+4. [Hands on with the Turtlebot 3](http://nbviewer.jupyter.org/github/robinamsters/ROS_workshop/blob/master/tutorials/3_Hands_on_with_TB3.ipynb): of course working with ROS is the most fun when you can run your programs on an actual robot.
 In this final part of the workshop you will gain some practical experience with the [Turtlebot 3](https://www.turtlebot.com/).
 Which is a low-cost, open source robot platform.

 ## Recommended reading